-wooden leg whereby we admit to minor failings such as freezing in exams, or that the exam was too long.
-This allows us to blame circumstances rather than our lack of ability, and helps us avoid the negative evaluation of others, and indeed ourselves.
-Also, we can find ourselves adopting negative aspirations or a negative identity, in other words we do the opposite to what is expected of us in order to distract attention from the real issue.
+27 Lovejoy, C. & Duril, A. (2010).
+Self-handicapping: The Interplay between self-set and assigned achievement goals, Motiv Emo, and helps us avoid the negative evaluation of others29, and indeed ourselves.
+Also, we can find ourselves adopting negative aspirations30 or a negative identity31, in other words we do the opposite to what is expected of us in order to distract attention from the real issue.